How do you make decisions in your business?

 From inventory management to marketing campaigns to exciting new offers, sales analytics helps you make much smarter decisions about the future.

 You may realize you have to discontinue a product you thought was going to be a big hit but after a major change in the market – like, for example, cell phones with a touchscreen instead of buttons – you may have to pivot to something completely different to keep up with market demand.
+Product analytics can help guide you through those kinds of decisions.

 Recognition of Market Trends